MandyHole/getdriveing/README.md

 <li>Add a Procfile to the root directory with 'web: serve -s build'</li>
 <li>Login / Sign up to Heroku</li>
 <li>Click New -- Create New App</li>
-<li>Name your app (must be unique), select your nearest revious and click “Create app” to confirm.</li>
+<li>Name your app (must be unique), select your nearest region and click “Create app” to confirm.</li>
 <li>Click Deploy in the Heroku App dashboard - then deploy via Github - connect to the repository, scroll down and click on deploy branch</li>
 </ol>